sottcap/research-page/about.md

 permalink: /about/
 ---

-# Hongsuk Kang
+## Hongsuk Kang

 Currnet Position:

-*Guest Researcher* at *National Institute of Standards and Technology*

-*Post-doctoral Associate* at *Institute of Bioscience and Biotech Research of UMD*
+*Guest Researcher* at *National Institute of Standards and Technology*, Gaithersburg, MD, USA *Post-doctoral Associate* at *Institute of Bioscience and Biotech Research of UMD*, Rockville, MD, USA

 email: hongsuk.kang.phd at gmail.com